Akshay809/kopSkylines/README.md

 			  			- updates current value, if possible, to the value of object V
 			  			- needed as 'Value' is an exclusive property of derived classes and we use base class reference
 					- minimize
 						- sets the value to minimum as per the MIN defined for that type
 					-	createCopy
-							- used like a copy constructor, only the value object of the same type is constructed and returned
-							- *because this method is virtual*
+						- used like a copy constructor, only that the value object of the same type is constructed and returned *because this method is virtual*
 					-	isDominatedBy(DataInstance|instanceSet)
 						- Checks if instance is dominated by given instance or a set of instances
 	  		- **DataInstance**
 	  			- **Properties**
 	  				- unique instance id